 · A covenant is between two parties.

-But we will focus here on the covenants God has made to man … without conditions.
+But we will focus here on the covenants that God has made to man … without conditions.

-There are different kinds of covenants.
-God promised Noah, and his descendants, by a covenant, that the waters shall no more become a flood to destroy all flesh.
+Again, there are different kinds of covenants.
+God promised Noah, and his descendants, by a covenant, that the waters shall never again become a flood to destroy all flesh.